win-acme/win-acme.github.io/reference/plugins/index.md

 - One or more [store plugins](/reference/plugins/store/) place the certificate(s) in a specific location and format.
 - One or more [installation plugins](/reference/plugins/installation/) make changes to your application(s) configuration.

+There are two other types of plugins that may be interesting to developers of custom solutions:

+- A notification target (`INotificationTarget`) can be used to send success or error messages to your favorite channel, instead of (or in addition to) the built in emails.
+- A secret store (`ISecretService`) can be used to get and set secrets like passwords from your favorite management tool, instead of (or in addition to) the built in encrypted JSON file.

+Currently there are no alternative implementations for these last two interfaces available as part of this project, but we always welcome contributions.

 ## Pluggable vs. Trimmed releases

 A lot of plugins are built-in, but some plugins are distributed as optional extra downloads.